iz0eyj/LSSA/Linguistica/Stima parole lingua italiana.md

 In conclusione, la lingua italiana, grazie alla sua ricca e complessa morfologia flessiva, in particolare verbale, possiede un patrimonio di forme flesse notevolmente superiore al suo numero di lemmi.
 La stima fornita, pur con i suoi intrinseci margini di approssimazione, offre una quantificazione ragionata di questa vasta capacità espressiva, aderendo ai specifici vincoli posti dalla richiesta.

 ---

 ## License Notice

 This document is part of the [LSSA project](https://github.com/iz0eyj/LSSA)

-This project is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license In the documentation section, and only this.
+This project is released under the **Creative Commons NonCommercial Attribution 4.0 International (CC BY-NC 4.0)** license In the documentation section, and only this.

 You are free to use this documentation to:
 - **Share** — copy and redistribute the material in any medium or format